 At RMI, diversity and inclusion are central to our values.
 We are focused every day on offering the best climbing experience to all who wish to challenge themselves in the mountains.
-We have always seen nature, and specifically the mountains, as the ultimate equalizers.
+We have always seen nature, specifically the mountains, as the ultimate equalizer.
 The mountains do not care about your race, ethnicity, gender, economic background, sexuality, or disability.
 If the mountains do not want you to summit, no amount of wealth or privilege will get you to the top.
 But the mountains, and their equalizing power, come at the end of the approach, and what we often forget is that the approach is much longer for some of us than for others.
 So many of us take our privilege for granted, the privilege that allows us to simply put on our boots and start climbing.
 But for millions of Black, Indigenous, and other People of Color, there are countless barriers between them and the mountains.
-Economic restraints, media that show almost solely white people in the outdoors, a lack of outdoor education, subtle racism on trails and in parks, and a plethora of other issues conspire to keep BIPOC out of the outdoors.
+Economic restraints, media that show almost solely white people in the outdoors, a lack of outdoor education, subtle racism on trails and in parks, and many other issues conspire to keep BIPOC out of the outdoors.

 According to a 2014 National Park Service Study, 91% of all national park visitors in the Pacific Northwest are white.
 This needs to change.

 We are committed to educating ourselves and understanding the barriers faced by BIPOC in the outdoors.
 The need for this education can be seen as an indictment of our own complacency over the years.
 We want to use our voice and our capital in a meaningful way because this issue is endemic.
-To design and implement the kind of long-term, high impact program we have in mind, we have created a DEI committee to steer our efforts.
-We also welcome your suggestions and ideas, as we still have a lot to learn about our privilege and the ways we can best help our BIPOC outdoor community.
+To design and implement the kind of long-term, high-impact program we have in mind, we have created a DEI committee to steer our efforts.
+We also welcome your suggestions and ideas, as we still have a lot to learn about our privilege and how we can best help our BIPOC outdoor community.